matty-r/urChat/README.md

 If you would like to assist in the development of urChat take a look at the Issues associated with the project.
 Please let me know if you wish to tackle a certain issue.

-Test Dependencies
+Test/Code Coverage Dependencies
 ======
 Dependencies required only for running the tests:

-Create a **lib** directory with the following files:
+Create a **lib/test** directory with the following files:

 * [Junit 4](https://repo1.maven.org/maven2/junit/junit/4.13.2/junit-4.13.2.jar)
 * [Hamcrest Core](https://repo1.maven.org/maven2/org/hamcrest/hamcrest-core/1.3/hamcrest-core-1.3.jar)